Last updated on July 6th, 2022 at 06:47 pm

-Last week, I shared with you the importance of celebrating your dreams, your achievements, your accomplishments.
+Recently I wrote a story about the importance of celebrating your dreams, your achievements, and your accomplishments.

 Even if we haven’t accomplished everything on our “dream to-do list”, it’s important to take time to celebrate and appreciate just how far you’ve come.
 I am faaaaaar from completing all the dreams I’ve set out to do this year — but I am proud and happy to check a few off my list.
 Even more, I’m proud to be living out my dreams each and every day.